 Several descriptors came to mind, but because this is a PG rated blog, I will simply say ‘sensual’.
 Ike, was it you with chefs Warren Barr and David Sider who gave birth to that combination?
 Raises all around.
 Seriously.
 I would have never guessed.
 Tears-to-my-eyes outstanding.
 I couldn’t stop talking about it – ask Brian (cue eye roll here).

-Brian, being the all around amazing guy he is, had set up a private tasting for us through Ike with Hailey.
+Brian had set up a private tasting for us through Ike with Hailey.
 We had a marvellous couple of hours doing a double blind tasting (okay, I got 5/8 right).
 The Unsworth Pinot Gris (2012, Vancouver Island, BC) threw me (thought it was a Pinot Blanc) and I confess I thought the Elias Mora Tempranillo (2010, Toro, Spain) was a Meritage.
 Loved the Lustau East India Solera and appreciated the Venturi-Shultze (2008, Vancouver Island) dessert wine.
 The extremely light body combined with raisiny, honeyed sweetness was confusing.
 The gracious and ever-professional Hailey had great pairing ideas for it.

 What makes places like the Wickaninnish Inn outstanding and award-winning?
 It’s the people.
 We commented on it the entire weekend long.
 From the repeated ‘happy birthdays’ and ‘happy anniversaries’, to asking us how we’d enjoyed the tasting, to Ron the concierge who literally dropped whatever he was doing to get to the lovingly First Nations carved doors to open them for us, to the enthusiastic, professional and friendly staff we met at each and every turn.